902 armagnac, blond tobacco , cinnamon - Eau de parfum

 Spritz on pulse points like wrists, neck, behind ears, and inner elbows to make your fragrance last longer.

-Please be aware that ingredient lists may change or vary from time to time.
-To confirm that a Bon Parfumeur product is suitable for your personal use, please consult the list of ingredients that is included on our product packaging.
+Please note that ingredient lists may change or vary from time to time.
+To confirm that a Bon Parfumeur product is suitable for your personal use, please read the list of ingredients included on our product packaging.